calista-ai/crowdsourcing-app/README.md

 ### Step 3 - Setup

+This step is required only for the first time that you will run the application.
+This may take a few minutes as it will download the images required.

+**TL;DR**:

+Run the following command:

+      ./setup.sh --create --sortimages

+**More detailed options**:
+* The images in front-end/public/images/ must be named with numbers starting from 0 (eg. 0.png, 1.png, 2.png, ...).
+If the images aren't already in this format, then you can use the option --sortimages to get them automatically renamed during the setup:

+      ./setup.sh --sortimages
-The file *db/utils/comparisons_data.json* must contain all possible pairwise comparisons that can be made between the images with random order.

-* To setup with a pre-existing *comparisons_data.json* file, execute the command:
+* If you want to set a new database, then it is required to have the file *db/utils/comparisons_data.json*.
+This file contains all possible pairwise comparisons that can be made between the images with random order.
+It is used for the database initialization.
+If you want to use a pre-existing *comparisons_data.json* file, then make sure that it is in *db/utils/* folder.
+Otherwise, you can use the option --create to get this file automatically created during the setup:

-      ./setup.sh

-* To setup by creating a new *comparisons_data.json* file, execute the command:

       ./setup.sh --create